 Finding a book...

 This is a little more complicated than it sounds.
-We have paper books, online books, and a catalog that smooshes 'em both together.
-All together, we have 150,000 paper format books, 250,000 government documents, and 25,000 online books.
+We have paper books, online books, and a catalog that combines them all together.
+In all, we have 150,000 paper format books, 250,000 government documents, and 25,000 online books.
 Here's the scoop on how to "find a book."
 Oh, if you still have problems, and there are a lot of places this can go awry, please call the Reference Desk and speak to a librarian (635-2651).
 We'll do what we can to help.

 - If you just need a book, a book in any format

 - If you specifically want a book in the paper format

 - If you would like an online book